sjtava/Tkinter-App-Workshop/README.md

 # Tkinter-App-Workshop

-How to make your app ane executable file:
+How to make your app an executable file:

 https://www.youtube.com/watch?v=QWqxRchawZY